 For people prosecuted between January 2009-March 2011

-Earlier years have been removed in accordance with our policy in Information Sheet 152 Public comment on ASIC's regulatory activities.
+This content has been removed in accordance with our policy in Information Sheet 152 Public comment on ASIC's regulatory activities.

 What to do if you have a complaint about a company, director or a business claiming to be a company